Country In Which The Automobile Aspirin Were Invented: Complete Guide

 The Automotive Industry Model

 Benz & Cie.
 Same story.
-Day to day, engineering-led.
-In real terms, vertically integrated.
-In practice, they make their own engines, their own bodies, their own tools.
+Engineering-led.
+Vertically integrated.
+They make their own engines, their own bodies, their own tools.
 They license patents to France (Panhard, Peugeot), to the US (Duryea), to Britain (Daimler Motor Company).
-By 1900, Germany leads world automobile production.
+By 1900, Germany leads world automobile production Not complicated — just consistent.
+Practical, not theoretical..

 Both industries — pharma and auto — still orbit around German giants.
-BMW.
+Here's the thing — the Rhine-Ruhr corridor and Baden-Württemberg remain innovation engines.
+Volkswagen.
+BASF.
+Which means bMW.
 Mercedes.
-The Rhine-Ruhr corridor and Baden-Württemberg remain innovation engines.
 Merck.
-Day to day, bASF.
+Now, bayer.
 Not because of genius loci.
-Bayer.
-Volkswagen.
-Because of structures built 130 years ago that never stopped compounding Surprisingly effective..
+Because of structures built 130 years ago that never stopped compounding That alone is useful..

 How It Works: The Ecosystem That Produced Both